cfengine/core/CONTRIBUTING.md

     if (age >= 33)
     ```
     * **NEVER** compare to `true`: ~~`if (data == true)`~~ (`true` is `1`)
-    * Don't include assignments inside if/while expressions.
-      Put it on the line before.
-        * *Unless they avoid great repetition*.
 * Error handling:
     * Functions which can fail should return error code (int) or success/failure (bool).
         * Compiler can enforce checking of return value, output of function can be in an output parameter (pointer).